 Briefly, I'r is short for I-glass wearer.
 I'r is pronounced "I are" and translated to mean "I am."
 You might think of the person as saying -- I am wonderful, I am terrific, I am magnificent, I am a god/goddess among the masses, and actually, I am the center-of-the-universe.
 That should paint a picture that is easy to understand.

-Without getting to personal I will attempt to explain the difference between people that wear I-glasses or eye-glasses – which are metaphors for the way people behave.
+Without getting to personal, I will attempt to explain the difference between people that wear I-glasses and those that wear eye-glasses which are metaphors for the way people behave.
 I'r see themselves pretty much as the center-of-the-universe.
 They tend to blame everyone else for their problems and expect everyone to live up to the standards they set, however they don't have to.
-Remember, always that they are the special choose one.
-Many will be gifted in one way or another, the arts, sports, theater, etc ..., but its not a prerequisite.
+Remember, always that they are the special chosen one.
+Many will be gifted in one way or another, the arts, sports, theater, etc, . . ., but it's not a prerequisite.

 Further, from time-to-time we may change glasses, between I and eye, depending on a very specific situation or event, but in general, that is, statistically speaking, we will be predominant in one type.
 Can a person change their eye wear?
-I think so, however, it's hard and take a lot of sincere soul searching.
-Like an alcoholic, the I'r must first acknowledge that they have a problem, but when you think you are perfect it's nearly impossible.
+I think so, however, it's hard and takes a lot of sincere soul searching.
+Like an alcoholic, the I'r must first acknowledge that they have a problem, but when you think you are perfect it's nearly impossible to do.
 You've got to be extremely truthful with yourself.
-It's hard to look in a mirror to see if you are, metaphorically speaking, ugly when you might well think your handsome.
+It's hard to look in a mirror to see if you are, metaphorically speaking, ugly when you might well think you're handsome.
 Sometimes though, a life changing event does occur that causes us to change, such as a near fatal heart attack or accident that we barely survive.
-As you can see these are special case and not all that frequent.
+As you can see these are special cases and not all that frequent.

 Characteristics that can be associated with the I'rs:

 The ultimate I'r is a sociopath and for our purpose will be in its own special category.
-There are no laws or rules for them, although they may know what is acceptable and not acceptable in society, they will still do what ever it takes to fulfill their needs – particularly if they think they won't get caught.
-Whereas the sociopath has no internal value system, the typical I'r does, even though it may only be limited, although they may or may not adhere to it.
+There are no laws or rules for them, although they may know what is acceptable and not acceptable in society, they will still do whatever it takes to fulfill their needs particularly if they think they won't get caught.
+Whereas the sociopath has no internal value system, the typical I'r does, even though it may only be limited; they may or may not adhere to it.
+It usually depends on what's in it for them.
 The line between the I'r and the sociopath is sometimes a big blur.
 There is probably a little sociopathic and I'r behavior in all of us.

-One the major difference is that the sociopath may not see themselves as the center-of-the-universe or even as being special.
+One of the major differences is that the sociopath may not see themselves as the center-of-the-universe or even as being special.
 It's their conscience that sets them apart, they don't care what they do and feel no remorse.
-The sociopath I'r is keenly aware of the person's feeling that they interact with, but it's their needs that drives their behavior; they use their knowledge of the persons values against them.
+The sociopath I'r is keenly aware of the person's feeling that they interact with, but it's their needs that drives their behavior; they use their knowledge of the person's values against them.
 They use this knowledge to manipulate and con others, without any feeling of guilt or remorse.
-Whereas, the typical I'r just expects everyone to worship them and act accordingly.
-Again, for our purposes the typical I'r will be a non-sociopath type.
+Whereas the typical I'r just expects everyone to worship them and act accordingly.
+Again, for our purposes the typical I'r will be a non-sociopathic type.

 The I'r has a conscience, albeit small, they need to rationalize their action and behavior.
 Most I'rs will adhere to their values, particularly if they are important.
-The values related to personal interactions, such as manners and courtesy, must be followed by other but not necessarily by themselves.
+The values related to personal interactions, such as manners and courtesy, must be followed by others, but not necessarily by themselves.
 Should the I'r violate one of its own values, they will rationalize an acceptable reason for doing it.
-Like, "He Made Me Do It, I Didn't Want To Do It."
-Sorry the song title just fit so well.
+Like, "He Made Me Do It, You Made Me Love You (I Didn't Want To Do It.)"
+Sorry, the song title just fit so perfectly.

 In general I would not consider the following person a typical I'r but rather a situational I'r.
 When it comes to time, she has very little considerations of others, however, in most other thing she is very much caring and agreeable.

-The I'r believes the world revolves around them – in psychology or philosophy it's called egocentricity – perhaps, egomaniac is more appropriate.
-They blame people (parents, spouse, co-workers) for the way they are; this is usually reaffirmed by a million or more therapists.
-It is never considered that hundreds of others were raised, married or work in the same kind of environment and manage to grow into normal (if there is such a thing) human beings.
+The I'r believes the world revolves around them in psychology or philosophy it's called egocentricity, perhaps egomaniac is more appropriate.
+They blame people (parents, spouse, co-workers, etc.) for the way they are, which is usually reaffirmed by a million or more therapists.
+It is never considered that hundreds of others were raised, married, or work in the same kind of environment and manage to grow into normal (if there is such a thing) human beings.
 I'm not talking about people that were faced with criminal abuse, be it physical or mental, although most of these people manage to get past it and live a productive life.
-The I'r is always brilliant – that's what they think, they are legends in their own minds.
+The I'r is always brilliant that's what they think, they are legends in their own minds.

-I know planes are statically safe, I have flown more that fifty times.
+I know planes are statistically safe, I have flown more than fifty times.
 The longest being from San Diego, via LA to Japan.
-I hated every second I was on those planes, including the time we were on the tarmac, with the engine off; in fact – I hated being at the airports.
-If I never get near a plane again I'd be very happy.
+I hated every second I was on those planes, including the time we were on the tarmac, with the engines off; in fact I hated being at the airports.
+If I never get near a plane again I'd be unbelievably happy.
 Like John Madden, if I have to fly, I will.
 Also, it's a bit funny, the I'r never would consider that I might not want to visit her -- this would be inconceivable from her perspective.
 While I don't, so to speak, throw my money away, I do buy the things I want but do not necessarily need.
-Some of them are very short lived.
+Some of them are noticeably short lived.
 We eat out frequently and donate to various charities; probably not as much as we should.
 I see something I think would make someone close to me happy, I'll buy it for them.

-We were asked by I'r (the one that called me cheap – sometime afterwards), rather it was a demand, that one of us (my wife or I) come help while she was convalescing from an operation – not yet scheduled.
+We were asked by an I'r (the one that called me cheap sometime afterwards), rather it was a demand, that one of us, my wife or I, come help while she was convalescing from an operation not yet scheduled.
 I should add at this point that this particular individual had treated us pretty poorly for many years prior, she had stopped all communications with everyone in my family because of a comment my wife supposedly made.
 During those many years, she wouldn't answer our phone calls or respond to our letters/cards.
 The same behavior was accorded our children.
-Another notch in the I'rs persona – it doesn't matter how I behave, you have to behave as I expect you to.
+Another notch in the I'rs persona it doesn't matter how I behave, you have to behave as I expect you to.
 She expected one of us to drop everything and rush out there.

 The I'r told, not asked, that I watch a certain TV show.
 I did.
 The I'r asked me what I thought of it.
 I told the I'r I didn't like it; the I'r got quite upset and berated me.